Sign in

 Ask Fintool Equity Research AI

-Andreas Argyrides's questions to Gossamer Bio Inc (GOSS) leadership
+Andreas Argyrides's questions to Gossamer Bio (GOSS) leadership

-Andreas Argyrides's questions to Gossamer Bio Inc (GOSS) leadership • Q1 2025
+Andreas Argyrides's questions to Gossamer Bio (GOSS) leadership • Q1 2025

 Question

-Andreas Argyrides inquired if the PROSERA trial's powering assumptions have changed with the baseline data, whether stringent criteria caused the enrollment timeline to extend, and how the results might address safety concerns about off-target effects.
+Andreas Argyrides inquired if the enrolled baseline characteristics in PROSERA have changed the study's powering assumptions, whether stringent criteria lengthened the enrollment period, and how upcoming results might address safety concerns about TKIs.

 Answer